PostHog/posthog.com/contents/handbook/people/team-structure/core-analytics.md

 - Extensibility

 ## How we work?
 - No islands.
-Make sure people work on tasks with atleast 1 other person
+Make sure people work on tasks with at least 1 other person
 - Scope work into small achievable chunks
 - Reduce work in progress
 - Shipping MVPs for internal testing ASAP and iterating quickly